dsrestrepo/DF-DM/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This repository contains two use cases for the DF-DM model.
-A gender violence case for Public Health, and the case of diabetic rethinopathy for retina images.
+A domestic violence report prediction for Public Health, and diabetic rethinopathy prediction for retina fundus photos images.

 ## Table of Contents